 All proposals for adaptive management must be approved following the provisions of this plan before implementation.
-Proposals to undertake adaptive management trials will be assessed by:
+Proposals to undertake adaptive management trials will be assessed by whether a proposal:

-- whether the proposal is following the goal of this plan - whether the proposal is consistent with legislation for kangaroo management (or whether legislation requires amendment for the trial to occur) - whether the proposal is scientifically rigorous and statistically valid - whether the proposal incorporates an adequate monitoring and review program - whether the proposal addresses adaptive management or research areas for kangaroos - whether the proposal will engage stakeholder input or feedback.
+- is following the goal of this plan - is consistent with legislation for kangaroo management (or whether legislation requires amendment for the trial to occur) - is scientifically rigorous and statistically valid - incorporates an adequate monitoring and review program - addresses adaptive management or research areas for kangaroos - would involve stakeholder input or feedback.

-- 23.1 All proposals to undertake active adaptive management experiments are reviewed and assessed by DEWNR in accordance with the criteria outlined in this plan. - 23.2 All necessary approvals including animal care and ethics are obtained before commencement of experiments testing deliberate management interventions. - 23.3 All adaptive management experiments are continuously monitored and conducted according to approved conditions. - 23.4 Results of all experiments testing deliberate management interventions are published in an appropriate forum.
+- All proposals to undertake active adaptive management experiments are reviewed and assessed by DEW in accordance with the criteria outlined in this plan. - 26.2 DEW will ensure that all necessary approvals including animal care and ethics are obtained before commencement of experiments testing deliberate management interventions. - 26.3 DEW will ensure that all adaptive management experiments are continuously monitored and conducted according to approved conditions. - 26.4 DEW will ensure that results of all experiments testing deliberate management interventions are published in an appropriate forum.

-Action 24: Where knowledge gaps exist, DEWNR will facilitate research into the biology and ecology of commercially harvested kangaroo species.
+Action 27: Where knowledge gaps exist, DEW will facilitate research into the biology and ecology of commercially harvested kangaroo species.

-DEWNR will work with external research organisations to identify and investigate issues relevant to the commercial harvest of kangaroos.
+DEW will work with external research organisations to identify and investigate issues of importance to the commercial harvest of kangaroos.
 Research may include aspects of the biology, ecology, disease, and genetics of kangaroos as they relate to the commercial harvest, survey techniques, or the impact of commercial harvesting processes on numbers of non-native predators and scavengers.
-Contributions by DEWNR may include funding and/or in-kind support such as the provision of harvest data.
+Contributions by DEW may include funding and/or in-kind support such as the provision of harvest data.

-Issues associated with the ecology of harvested species and the management of the commercial harvest are identified, and research proposals are sought from universities and other research institutions during the life of this plan.
+27.1 Issues associated with the ecology of harvested species and the management of the commercial harvest are identified by DEW, and research proposals are sought from universities and other research institutions during the life of this plan.